If you’re wondering what a community is, or what community really means, you’re in the right place.

-A group of people existing in a place that shares; a purpose, a sense of belonging and communicate with each other.
+Our definition, based on our experience is, a group of people existing in a place that shares; a purpose, a sense of belonging, and who communicate with each other.

 With this definition, we have the idea of a place – physical or virtual, a purpose – that could be an interest, lifestyle or brand, belonging – i.e. they feel like a member of the community, communication – that is that they must communicate and interact with the community to be part of it.
 A community has to have a clearly defined sense of place.
 It’s a “where” -where we meet physically, where we meet online, where we go to find out about.
 Part of the community’s identity is the concept of that place.

 This should be something you will have in mind to shape your community.
-There will be a common point of interest that draws members to this community – purpose.
+There will be a common point of interest that draws members together – purpose.
 For example, this can be a hobby such as vegan cooking.
-If you want to build a community around this, there is the opportunity to create recipes, find out new techniques and encourage members to try new recipes.
-Defining a purpose for your community helps you to decide how you’ll grow, what content you’ll create, and how you’ll communicate.
-Every element of the community is shaped by its purpose.
+If you want to build a community around this, there is the opportunity to create recipes, find out new techniques, and encourage members to try new recipes.
+Defining a purpose helps you to decide how you’ll grow, what content you’ll create, and how you’ll communicate.
+Every element is shaped by its purpose.
 It also allows you to clarify what you want out of the community as the host.

-This is the idea of feeling as if you are a member or have been accepted into the community.
+This is the idea of feeling as if you are a member or have been accepted into a group.
 It gives a feeling of being special – an outsider and insider, or them and us, feel.
 There is a deep emotional need to belong and to be a member of something bigger.
-Communities meet those needs by becoming part of our wider identity, that means that a community naturally has the elements of identity.
-From the symbols and rituals of the Freemasons and church, to army drinking songs or biker patches.
-In online communities, this is created through distinct branding, inside jokes, expert knowledge, unique visuals etc.
+Communities meet those needs by becoming part of our wider identity, that forms the elements of identity.
+From the symbols and rituals of the Freemasons and church to army drinking songs or biker patches.
+This is created through distinct branding, inside jokes, expert knowledge, videos on specific topics, and unique visuals.

 So going back to our original definition of a group of people existing in a place that shares; a purpose, a sense of belonging, and communicate with each other.
-We can use this to examine elements, such as community purpose, choice of platform (i.e. place) and to form our understanding of community management in order to encourage belonging and communication.
+We can use this to examine elements, such as purpose, choice of platform (i.e. place), and to form our understanding of management in order to encourage belonging and communication.